bigskysoftware/htmx/www/attributes/hx-include.md

 This is a little contrived as you would typically enclose both of these elements in a `form` and submit the value automatically, but it demonstrates the concept.

+Note that if you include a non-input element, all input elements enclosed in that element will be included.

 ### Notes

 * `hx-include` is inherited and can be placed on a parent element